FPGAwars/apio/docs/command-execution.md

 apio build
 ```

-## 1. Starting the Apio process
+## 1. Starting the Apio CLI process

-To be compatible with PyInstaller, Apio has a single entry point in `apio/__main__.py`, which is used for two kinds of invocations: as the main Apio command and as the SCons subprocess.
+To be compatible with PyInstaller, Apio CLI has a single entry point in `apio/__main__.py`, which is used for two kinds of invocations: as the main Apio CLI command and as the SCons subprocess.

-When `main()` starts for the `apio build` command, it examines the command line passed to it, determines that this is not an invocation as a SCons subprocess, and calls the Apio top-level Click command function `apio_top_cli()`.
+When `main()` starts for the `apio build` command, it examines the command line passed to it, determines that this is not an invocation as a SCons subprocess, and calls the Apio CLI top-level Click command function `apio_top_cli()`.

 ## 2. Dispatching the 'build' command